f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

 4.2.2 Import UCS into Central Manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Log into Central Manager and click on the **Go to Applications Workspace** button.
+Log into Central Manager using the account admin/Welcome123! and click on the **Go to Applications Workspace** button.
 You will be taken to the Applications main page, where you can then click the **Add Application** button.

 .. image:: ./images/central-manager-add-apps.png
   :align: center